-When reference region is available, then VT ratio (distribution volume ratio, DVR) can be calculated directly without blood sampling by using reference region in place of the arterial plasma integral:
+When reference region is available, then VT ratio (distribution volume ratio, DVR) can be calculated directly without blood sampling by using reference region in place of the arterial plasma integral (Logan et al., 1996):

-The population average of apparent k’2 (k2 of one-tissue compartment model or k2/(1+k5/k6) of two-tissue compartment model) must be determined from studies with plasma sampling.
-Fortunately, in many cases the term containing the population average of apparent k’2 can be omitted (Logan et al., 1996; Logan, 2003).
+The population average of apparent k'2 (k2 of one-tissue compartment model or k2/(1+k5/k6) of two-tissue compartment model) must be determined from studies with plasma sampling.
+Fortunately, in many cases the term containing the population average of apparent k'2 can be omitted (Logan et al., 1996; Logan, 2003).
 Reformulation of the equation above to

-The negative of the intercept in the Logan plot with reference tissue input is the relative residence time (RRT), which can be used to measure the clearance of PET radiopharmaceutical from region-of-interest relative to reference region (Shoghi-Jadid et al, 2002).
+The negative of the intercept, -Int', in the Logan plot with reference tissue input is the relative residence time (RRT), which can be used to measure the clearance of PET radiopharmaceutical from region-of-interest relative to reference region (Shoghi-Jadid et al, 2002).

 PET data must be collected from the radiopharmaceutical injection time, because Logan plot method requires both tissue and input integrals starting from time 0.
 However, in some cases the analysis may be possible from late-scan data (Tantawy et al., 2009).

 which requires longer scan times but is less biased by noisy data.